-- → Candidates should consult with their University Program Supervisor and inform the School of Education of the situation.
-As the candidates are not union members, navigating politically charged situations is best handled by University Program Supervisors.
-The University Program Supervisor may involve the School of Education as necessary. - → When necessary, candidates may be placed with another Cooperating Teacher or school site to complete student teaching.
-This is handled by the School of Education.
+- → Candidates should consult with their University Program Supervisor and inform the School of Education of the situation. - → When necessary, candidates may be placed with another Mentor Teacher or school site to complete the residency.
+This is handled by the School of Education in collaboration with the district.
 At no point should candidates arrange a new placement on their own.

-If you receive inaccurate feedback from your Cooperating Teacher:
+If you feel that you have received inaccurate feedback from your Mentor Teacher:

 It is important to point out that there are differences between inaccurate feedback and 'constructive feedback.'
-If constructive feedback is warranted based on the candidate's performance they are asked to reflect and to identify realistic ways to make improvements with their Cooperating Teacher/University Program Supervisor .
-This process may include the candidate accurately identifying what help and guidance are needed (and from whom) to successfully complete their student teaching.
+If constructive feedback is warranted based on the candidate's performance, they are asked to reflect and with their Mentor Teacher/University Program Supervisor.
+This process may include the candidate accurately identifying what help and guidance are needed (and from whom) to successfully complete their resident teaching.